Chart Color Schemes

 Warabrook displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Warabrook's dwelling structures, as per the latest Census, consisted of 69.5% houses and 30.5% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Warabrook stood at 38.5%, similar to Non-Metro NSW, with mortgaged dwellings at 28.2% and rented ones at 33.3%.
-The median monthly mortgage repayment was $1,790, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Warabrook was $375, compared to Non-Metro NSW's $330.
-Nationally, Warabrook's mortgage repayments were lower than the Australian average of $1,863, while rents were comparable at $375.
+Warabrook's dwelling structure, as per the latest Census evaluation, consisted of 69.5% houses and 30.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Warabrook was at 38.5%, similar to Regional NSW, with the remaining dwellings being mortgaged (28.2%) or rented (33.3%).
+The median monthly mortgage repayment in Warabrook was $1,790, higher than Regional NSW's average of $1,733.
+The median weekly rent figure in Warabrook was recorded at $375, compared to Regional NSW's $330.
+Nationally, Warabrook's mortgage repayments were lower than the Australian average of $1,863, while rents were comparable to the national figure of $375.

 Frequently Asked Questions - Housing